North Korea says little reason to maintain Kim-Trump ties: KCNA

 The official name of North Korea is the Democratic People’s Republic of Korea (DPRK).

-North Korea will continue to build up its military forces to cope with the threats from the United States, Ri said.

-Reporting by Sangmi Cha and Josh Smith; Additional reporting by David Brunnstrom in Washington; Editing by David Gregorio and Cynthia Osterman
+Reporting by Sangmi Cha and Josh Smith; Additional reporting by David Brunnstrom in Washington; Editing by David Gregorio, Cynthia Osterman and Lincoln Feast.